 - Ingredients: Cranberry juice, apple cider, spices.

-Directions: In a pot, combine 4 cups of cranberry juice with 4 cups of apple cider and spices such as cinnamon sticks and cloves.
-Heat over medium-low until warmed through, stirring occasionally.
-Serve warm in mugs.
+Directions: In a pot combine 4 cups cranberry juice with 4 cups apple cider and spices like cinnamon sticks and cloves.
+Heat on low-medium until warm, stirring sometimes.
+Serve in mugs.

 FAQs on Cranberry Recipes